 Boiler problems: Strange noises

 If you can hear your boiler making markedly strange noises, it’s generally a sign of boiler problems.
 Air in the system and low water pressure are common causes of this.
 Another example is kettling, which is a strange, rumbling noise that sounds like a boiling kettle.
 This occurs when lime scale builds up on your boiler’s heat exchanger.
 When sludge builds up in your boiler, it can restrict the flow of water within the heat exchanger, causing it to steam and boil.
-Kettling means that your boiler must work harder to operate efficiently.
-This shortens the lifespan of the systems and makes it more expensive to run.
+Kettling means that your boiler must work harder to operate efficiently and this shortens the lifespan of the system and makes it more expensive to run.
 If your central heating system makes banging, whistling or gurgling noises, it’s always worth calling out a Gas Safe registered engineer to resolve the problem.